expo/expo/packages/expo-splash-screen/README.md

 ## 🚀 Features

-### Build-in splash screen image resize modes
+### Built-in splash screen image resize modes

 `expo-splash-screen` is shipped with built-in feature for taking care of proper displaying your splash screen image.
-You can use following resize modes to obtain behavior as if using React Native `<Image>` component's resizeMode style.
+You can use following the resize modes to obtain behavior as if using React Native `<Image>` component's `resizeMode` style.

 #### `CONTAIN` resize mode